 Requirements

-Before you start with this article you should have programmed the ESPEasy firmware on the ESP8266 you are using.
-Information can be found in the following article.
+Before you start with this article, you should have programmed the ESPEasy firmware on the ESP8266 you are using.
+You can find information about this in the following article.

 Required material: